We Heal Men.

 Where the Conversation Finally Gets Honest

-SOAR (Sex Offenders for Accountability and Recovery) is a lived-experience-led project created by Joe Nehls, a survivor of severe childhood trauma and a man who has spent more than fifteen years rebuilding his life through recovery, accountability, and daily spiritual practice.
+This is a lived-experience-led project created by Joe Nehls, a survivor of severe childhood trauma and a man who has spent more than fifteen years rebuilding his life through recovery, accountability, and daily spiritual practice.

-SOAR exists for one reason:
+Break the Pattern Now exists for one reason:

 To help people heal the wounds that made them dangerous—